codacy/docs/docs/faq/repositories/how-do-i-delete-or-move-a-repository-to-another-organization.md

-# How do I transfer/delete a repository from my account?
+# How do I delete or move a repository to another organization?

 If you wish to stop analysis and unregister your repository from Codacy, please go to your repository **Settings** -> **General**.